Back

 Therefore, all Class I self-certified devices must fully comply with MDR from 26 May 2021.

-The legal manufacturer is responsible for ensuring that product Technical Documentation (TD) is current and compliant with MDR requirements.
+The legal manufacturer is responsible for ensuring that the product’s technical documentation (TD) is current and compliant with MDR requirements.

 TD, which is prepared according to the Directives (MDD) must be updated.
 Likewise, you should use the most updated and harmonized applicable standards to demonstrate compliance.
 For example, Notified Bodies and EC REPs expect you to use ISO 14971:2019 to meet risk management requirements; the older 2012 version is no longer acceptable.